 Our sales of natural gas are affected by the availability, terms and cost of pipeline transportation.
 As noted above, the price and terms of access to pipeline transportation are subject to extensive federal and state regulation.
 The FERC frequently proposes and implements new rules and regulations affecting those segments of the natural gas industry.
-These initiatives also may affect the intrastate transportation of natural gas under certain circumstances.
-The stated purpose of many of these regulatory changes is to promote competition among the various sectors of the natural gas industry and these initiatives generally reflect more light-handed regulation.
+These initiatives also may affect the intrastate transportation of natural gas industry and these initiatives generally reflect more light-handed regulation.
 We cannot predict the ultimate impact of these regulatory changes to our natural gas marketing operations, and we note that some of the FERC's regulatory changes may adversely affect the availability and reliability of interruptible transportation service on interstate pipelines.
 We do not believe that we will be affected by any such FERC action in a manner that is materially different from other natural gas marketers with whom we compete.